Dr. Robert C. Cumming

 Picture

-Alzheimer's disease and brain metabolism
+Aging, Alzheimer's disease, and brain metabolism

 Aerobic glycolysis is required for spatial memory acquisition but not memory retrieval in mice.
 Harris RC, Lone A, Lim H, Martinez F, Frame AK, Scholl TJ, Cumming RC. eNeuro.
 6(1). pii: ENEURO.0389-18 (2019)